aearly1/Team-2/README.txt

 # Team-2
 IMPORTANT NOTE FOR MILESTONE 2
-- run localhost:3000/api/init/ to seed database

 - run npm i and nmp i client in terminal
--Paste your mongoDB cnnection string in the config/default.json to connect to your database -to run website locally run npm run dev in terminal -List of accounts of userthat you can login in with:
+-Paste your mongoDB cnnection string in the config/default.json to connect to your database -to run website locally run npm run dev in terminal

+EXTREMELY IMPORTANT

+There are FIVE routes that need to be run to seed the database (not all of them at once).
+    a) localhost:3000/api/init/academic-coordinator.
+This route is responsible to insert ALL the data need so you can be able to test the academic member and coordinator routes.
+Once the data is inserted, you can use postman to copy our examples and you will see the same response that is written in the readme file. b)localhost:3000/api/init/staffMems.
+This route is responsible to insert ALL the data need so you can be able to test the staff member routes.
+Once the data is inserted, you can use postman to copy our examples and you will see the same response that is written in the readme file. c)localhost:3000/api/init/hod-init.
+This route is responsible to insert ALL the data need so you can be able to test the HOD routes.
+Once the data is inserted, you can use postman to copy our examples and you will see the same response that is written in the readme file. d)localhost:3000/api/init/courseInstructor.
+This route is responsible to insert ALL the data need so you can be able to test the course instructor routes.
+Once the data is inserted, you can use postman to copy our examples and you will see the same response that is written in the readme file. e)localhost:3000/api/init/hr-init.
+This route is responsible to insert ALL the data need so you can be able to test the HR routes.
+Once the data is inserted, you can use postman to copy our examples and you will see the same response that is written in the readme file.

+-List of accounts of userthat you can login in with (make sure to run the appropiate seeding route before logging in with user):
 1-HOD:
-email: Slim@gmail.com, password: SlimSlim
+email: Slim@gmail.com, password: SlimSlim (use this to test HOD stuff)
 2-Instructor:
-email: HSoubra@gmail.com, password: SoubraSoubra
+email: HSoubra@gmail.com, password: SoubraSoubra (Use this to test Course instructor)
 3-TA:
 email: shaka@guc.com, password: 12345 (USE THIS TO TEST THE ACADEMIC STAFF FEATURES SINCE IT HAS DATA FOR THESE PAGES)
-email: AHesham@gmail.com, password: AhmedAhmed
+email: AHesham@gmail.com, password: AhmedAhmed (
 4-Coordinator:
-email: ali@guc.com@gmail.com, password: 123456 (USE THIS TO TEST THE ACADEMIC STAFF FEATURES SINCE IT HAS DATA FOR THESE PAGES)
+email: ali@guc.com@gmail.com, password: 123456 (USE THIS TO TEST THE ACADEMIC STAFF and coordicator FEATURES SINCE IT HAS DATA FOR THESE PAGES)
 5-HR:
 email: HR1@guc.edu.eg, password:12345